 First off, let’s look at the depression of 1920-1921.
 Several factors had come together to create an extremely nasty deflationary recession, but mainly tight monetary policy combined with the surge of veterans from the war into a peacetime labor market (which suppressed wages and sent unemployment skyrocketing).
-The stock market fell somewhere in the region of 50% from its 1919 peak to the bottom in the summer of 1921.
+The stock market fell somewhere in the region of 50% from its 1919 peak before bottoming in the summer of 1921.

 What if they had listened to that advice back in 1921?
 They would have found gems going for pennies by today’s standards.
 Coca-Cola, for example, had a 1921 market capitalization of $10m, yet the company had earnings of over $5m in 1922.
 That’s not a typo.
 Coca-Cola stock was trading for less than 2x forward earnings back in the depths of the 1921 bear market.
 The dividend yield was over 5%.
-Gillette, which is still selling its famous razor blades and shaving products all over the globe today, was trading at near enough a double digit dividend yield and around 5x its 1922 earnings.
+Gillette, which is still selling its famous razor blades and shaving products today, was trading at near enough a double-digit dividend yield and around 5x its 1922 earnings.